Grey grid

 Timeline

-December 2018 - Birth of SODA for SPARC
+December 2018 - Birth of SODA

 The first prototype of SODA for SPARC is developed during the 2018 NIH SPARC Hackathon where it won the People's Choice Award.